 Combining the above two commutative diagrams, we complete the proof. \end{proof}

 \begin{thm} A morphism is a coarse-graining if and only if it is a composition of fundamental coarse-grainings. \end{thm}

-\begin{proof} $(\Longleftarrow)$ Fundamental coarse-grainings are coarse-grainings and their compositions are coarse-grainings.
+\begin{proof} $(\Leftarrow)$ Fundamental coarse-grainings are coarse-grainings whose compositions are coarse-grainings.

-$(\Longrightarrow)$ By Theorem \ref{v-e}, any coarse-graining is a composition of a vertex-coarse-graining and an edge-coarse-graining.
+$(\Rightarrow)$ By Theorem \ref{v-e}, any coarse-graining is a composition of a vertex-coarse-graining and an edge-coarse-graining.
 By Theorem \ref{c-m}, any vertex-coarse-graining is a composition of a contraction and a merging.
 By Theorem \ref{contraction}, any contraction is a composition of simple contractions.
-Then the proof is reduced to the following facts that any simple contraction is a composition of an edge-contraction and a series of coarse-graining of two parallel edges, any edge-coarse-graining is a composition of coarse-graining of two parallel edges and any merging is a composition of merging two vertices, which are almost obvious. \end{proof}
+Then the proof is reduced to the following three facts that any simple contraction is a composition of contracting an edge and a series of coarse-graining of two parallel edges, that any edge-coarse-graining is a composition of coarse-graining of two parallel edges, and that any merging is a composition of merging two vertices, which are almost obvious. \end{proof}